Surrender (Cheap Trick song)

 "Surrender" is a single by Cheap Trick released in June 1978 from the album Heaven Tonight and also the album's opening track.
 It was the first Cheap Trick single to enter the Billboard Hot 100 chart, peaking at number 62.
-Its success in Japan, as well as the success of its preceding singles "Clock Strikes Ten" and "I Want You to Want Me", paved the way for Cheap Trick's concerts at Nippon Budokan in Tokyo in April 1978 which were recorded for Cheap Trick at Budokan, the group's most popular album.

 Content

-"Surrender" is a late 1970s teen anthem, describing the relations between the baby boomer narrator and his G.I.
-Generation parents.
+"Surrender" is a late 1970s teen anthem, describing the relations between the late baby boomer (Generation Jones) narrator and his Greatest Generation parents.
 His mother frequently warns him about the girls he will meet, as he will never know what diseases he will catch from them, as exemplified by a rumor about "a soldier falling off some Indonesian junk that's going around".
 The mother's expertise on such matters is endorsed by the father, who states that she served with the WACs in the Philippines, a claim which amazes the narrator, who had been under the impression the WACs only recruited "old maids" (and "Mommy isn't one of those").
 The narrator then describes how his parents are weirder and hipper than many teens would believe.
 For example, the narrator describes how he discovers his "mom and dad are rolling on the couch" late at night ("rolling numbers, rock-and-rolling, got my Kiss records out").
-This mention was a thank you by Cheap Trick who got a career boost by opening concerts for Kiss during the 1977 Love Gun Tour.
+This mention was a thank you to Kiss, who boosted Cheap Trick’s early career by hiring them to open concerts for Kiss during the 1977 Love Gun Tour.

+The song features two modulations.
+The intro is in the key of B, which moves up to B during the first verse, and stays there until the third verse when it moves up to C. Rick Nielsen, the composer of the song said that he added the modulations to make the song feel more exciting.